fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 ### Note {#note .title}

-[**Note**]: The full code for this example can be found in the GitHub repository belonging to this book.
+**Note**: The full code for this example can be found in the GitHub repository belonging to this course.
 :::

 As you can see, the first activation function is not a sigmoid function